 A student who has a problem with a professor or disagrees with a course grade should begin by going directly to the professor to share the concern or complaint within two weeks of the occurrence or grade report.
-If the meeting with the professor does not resolve the issue, the student may continue the appeal process in accordance with the policy in the following paragraph.
+If the meeting with the professor does not resolve the issue, the student may appeal to the dean of the professor's college within a month of the occurrence or grade report.